Skip to content

 Photos

-You will need photos (physical photos) for every application you make in Germany.
+Although Germany is moving to digital photos, for many applications, you will still need photos (physical photos).
 Get photos professionally taken in the accepted German format for the Ausländerbehorde (Passbild) and print at least 20 photos.

 Insurance policies